 Back to the Water!

-The repair materials pictured and used above are small enough to even fit in my Life Vest as a field repair kit.
+The repair materials pictured and used above are small enough to even fit in my PFD as a field repair kit.

 You can also just use Devcon Plastic Welder as a filler for scratches and gouges: